ngoluuduythai/Rust-Full-Stack/README.md

 ## How to contribute

 This is a personal repository.
 But, it is getting a little bit more attentions recently.
 So, contirbution is welcome.
-There is no versioning here because I upload only working projects.

-If you don't like that, fork and start your own ones.
+There is no versioning here because I upload only working projects working and reusable enough.

 I am not a native speaker so there will be grammatical or type errors.
 You can help me to correct them.

-**You can suggest your code instead of deprecated ones, imporve existing codes or ask the author to include your projects.
+**You can suggest your code instead of deprecated ones, imporve existing codes or ask the author to include your projects.**